-Taking a trip to Sedona, Arizona?
-Here’s a snapshot of some of our favorite hikes and places to eat.
-A list that’s sure to grow as we spend more and more time hiking the endless number of trails that exist here.
+TIPS FOR SEDONA TRAVEL.
+A snapshot of some of our favorite hikes in Sedona + places to eat.
+A growing list of hiking trails and places to eat.
 Almost every trail guarantees an amazing view of the many rock formations that extend in every direction.

 One of the best perks to living in Flagstaff – and there are many – is that we are 30 minutes from the spectacular red rocks of Sedona, Arizona.
 The temps are 10 degrees warmer on average so when it’s still chilly here in Flagstaff, we can descend into Sedona and soak in the sun’s warmth.